TeodorAnderson/SwatProject/README.md

 - **A**fra Panahi
 - **T**eo Anderson

+## Communication Protocols

+The main form of communication between group members takes place in a private Slack channel, with a pinned thread for active tasks.
+Additionally, there is a Google document containing minutes from each group meeting, including topics such as our divided responsibilities and upcoming tasks to be completed.

 ## Selected Topic and Reasoning for Selection
 Probing the Links Between Energy Sources, Pollution, and Socioeconomic Factors with Various Health Metrics